 For Portuguese man-of-war stings, saltwater rinse can be used.
 Vinegar should not be used because it can activate undischarged nematocysts.

 Any difficulty breathing or alteration in level of consciousness, no matter how mild, is a medical emergency, requiring transport to a medical center and possibly injection of epinephrine.

 Symptoms are treated supportively.
 Pain caused by most cnidaria stings is usually short-lived and can be relieved with baking soda in a 50:50 slurry applied to the skin.
 Soaking the affected area in a warm water bath (105-110° F) has been shown to be effective for pain relief, as have nonsteroidal anti-inflammatory drug (NSAID) analgesics.
 For severe pain, opioids are preferred.
 Painful muscle spasms may be treated with benzodiazepines.
 IV fluids and epinephrine can be given if shock develops.
 Antivenom is available for the stings of the box jellyfish C. fleckeri but not for the stings of North American species.

-This stinging, pruritic, maculopapular rash affects swimmers in some Atlantic locales (eg, Florida, Caribbean, Long Island).
+Seabather’s eruption is a stinging, pruritic, maculopapular rash that affects swimmers in some Atlantic locales (eg, Florida, Caribbean, Long Island).
 It is caused by hypersensitivity to stings from the larvae of the sea anemone (eg, Edwardsiella lineate) or the thimble jellyfish (Linuche unguiculata).
 The rash appears where the bathing suit contacts the skin.
 People exposed to these larvae should shower after taking off their bathing suit.
 Cutaneous manifestations can be treated with hydrocortisone lotion and, if needed, an oral antihistamine.
 More severe reactions may require the addition of oral or IV prednisone.